bhushan/doers/README.md

 - [ ] Show progress about the list somewhere on profile
 - [x] User profile page where only user specific todos are listed
 - [ ] Follow another user to see his/her todos and progress
+- [ ] If authenticated user, show only todos from person he/she follows and his/her own todos on main page
+- [ ] Design better pages and looks (the lowest priority)

 # Prerequisites